MarkBojeHording/NewGeoHome/replit.md

 Preferred communication style: Simple, everyday language.
 IMPORTANT: Only implement exactly what is requested.
 Do not create mock/fake data or add unrequested features.
 Ask questions if unclear.
 CRITICAL RULE: When user says "do not change" something, that command must be followed exactly - no modifications whatsoever to that code/component/functionality.
-ABSOLUTE RULE: NEVER try to rebuild a program as a workaround to trouble getting the actual program.
-This fails every time and is a waste of money.
-Always find proper solutions to import/transfer the actual code.

 ## Development Rules (Updated)
 - **Layout Constraints**: Avoid flex containers for modals and containers as they are hard to modify locations of